fbpx

 SIBO – Are Bacteria Making Me Bloated?

+What is SIBO?
 National Center for Biotechnology Information defines small intestinal bacterial overgrowth (SIBO) as the presence of excessive bacteria in the small intestine.
 In most patients, SIBO is not caused by a single type of bacteria, but is an overgrowth of the various types of bacteria that are commonly found in the colon.
-The small bowel is meant to be a sterile environment.
-When bacteria make their way into the small intestine, it can be very destructive to your digestive health and your overall well-being.
+The ...